SpringRoll/Springroll-Seed/README.md

 SpringRoll Seed uses Webpack as its build process.
 If you are not familiar with Webpack, here's how it works:

-Webpack looks for an entry point, which in Seed's case there are three options: `index.js`, `vendor.js`, and `styles.css`.
+Webpack looks for an entry point, which in Seed's case is `index.js`.

-All three entry points work the same way.
-Each entry point includes and bundles any code or styles included inside itself recursively and bundles them together into one file.
-From there, Webpack will attempt to minify the code along the way.
+An entry point includes and bundles any code or styles included inside itself recursively and bundles them together into one file.
+From there, Webpack will attempt to minify the code along the way as well as split it into multiple files when needed.

-We recommend importing all of your vendor dependencies into `vendor.js`, while keeping all of your unique code in `index.js`.
-This helps with caching as your vendor files tend to change infrequently.

 ### Media Files